dmmusil/dmmusil.github.io/about.markdown

 #### Red Rover - Senior Software Engineer - December 2024 - present

 - Help onboard to Datadog and act as Datadog SME
+- Migrate full stack of applications to Kubernetes to save thousands of dollars per month and make it easier to deploy new apps.

 #### Degreed - Staff Engineer I - March 2022 - November 2024